Royals fall 5-4 to Dodgers on walk-off walk | FOX Sports

 Salvador Perez hit a go-ahead homer in the top of the eighth off Pedro Baez, giving Kansas City a 4-3 lead.

-In the fifth, Whit Merrifield of the Royals doubled with two outs.
+In the fifth, the Royals’ Whit Merrifield doubled with two outs.
 He took second on Brandon McCarthy’s wild pitch and scored on a passed ball by Yasmani Grandal, who left in the top of the seventh because of a left hand contusion.

-Dodgers starter McCarthy allowed two runs — one earned — and six hits, struck out one and walked two in his first start since June 25.
-He was reinstated from the DL earlier in the day after being sidelined with right knee tendinitis.

-Royals starter Ian Kennedy gave up three runs and seven hits in six innings, struck out seven and walked one.
+X-rays on his left thumb were negative.

 The Royals closed to 3-2 with runs in the fourth and fifth innings.
-Perez’s RBI single capped a stretch in the fourth when McCarthy allowed three consecutive singles and a walk.
+Perez’s RBI single capped a stretch in the fourth when Dodger starter Brandon McCarthy allowed three consecutive singles and a walk.

 Royals center fielder Lorenzo Cain was ejected in the seventh for arguing a called third strike with the bases loaded and the game tied 3-all.